 Keep Moving with Simple Exercises

 Your exercises don’t have to be that intense, either.
 Shaking your muscles or running around your living room will do.
-Switching up your sitting position and stretching while working can keep you active, too.
+You can also switch up your sitting position or do some stretches as you work.

 Choosing the Best Home Office Equipment